dxl2016/Function-Toolkit/DL1-notes.md

   * bigger network (bias) + more data (variance)
     1. regularization (reduce bias and avoid overfitting): L1 (sparse), L2 (weight decay GD)
-    ex: high lambda: a lot of w close to 0, simpler/smaller NN or nearly linear activation functions, leadning to less overfitting
+    ex: high lambda: a lot of w close to 0, simpler/smaller NN or nearly linear activation functions, leading to less overfitting
-    2. droupout regularization: inverted dropout (last step: rescale to keep the same expectation values of activation functions)
+    2. dropout regularization: inverted dropout (last step: rescale to keep the same expectation values of activation functions)
     intuition: keep-prob>0, can't rely on any one feature, so have to spread out weights
     3. data augmentation: generate more data
     4. early stopping: give mid-size w